 You can use the 100-Mbps Ethernet port on the management module to configure and manage the GbE Switch Module.
-The GbE Switch Module communicates with the management module through its internal port 15 (MGT1) and port 16 (MGT2), which you can access through the 100 Mbps Ethernet port on the management module.
+The GbE Switch Module communicates with the management module(s) through its internal port 15 (MGT), which you can access through the 100 Mbps Ethernet port on each management module.
 The factory default settings will permit only management and control access to the switch module through the 10/100 Mbps Ethernet port on the management module, or the built-in serial port.
-You can use the six external 10/100/1000 Mbps Ethernet ports on the switch module for management and control of the switch by selecting this mode as an option through the management module configuration utility program (see the applicable BladeCenter Installation and User's Guide publications on the IBM BladeCenter Documentation CD for more information).
+You can use the four external Ethernet ports on the switch module for management and control of the switch by selecting this mode as an option through the management module configuration utility program (see the applicable Blade-Center Installation and User's Guide publications for more information).